jzee/hassio-addons/sonos-audioclip-tts/README.md

 You can play arbitrary audio files on all devices using `http://hassio.local:8349/api/playClipAll?streamUrl=<filename.mp3>&volume=<0 - 100>`

+You can exclude one or more rooms by specifying the `exclude` parameter using `http://hassio.local:8349/api/playClipAll?streamUrl=<filename.mp3>&exclude=Living Room&exclude=Bathroom`

 I recommend starting with volumes between 20 - 30 and working your way up in increments of 5.
 100 is very very loud.

 To all requests the parameter `prio` can be added.
 This can be low `&prio=low` or high `&prio=high`: